Guidance for Cardiac EP During the COVID-19 Pandemic

 - Hydroxychloroquine is known to block Kv11.1 channel and cause drug-induced QT prolongation.
 Its use should be avoided with concomitant QT-prolonging medications such as azithromycin, metabolic derangements, and renal failure.
 Of note, hydroxychloroquine has a long half-life of 40 days.
 The drug has been widely tolerated in most populations requiring the medication for malaria, rheumatoid arthritis, or systemic lupus erythematosus.
 Patients with severe renal insufficiency should have the dose reduced.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, Novel Agents, Statins, Acute Heart Failure, Echocardiography/Ultrasound
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, Novel Agents, Statins, Acute Heart Failure, Echocardiography/Ultrasound

 Keywords: Anti-Arrhythmia Agents, Arrhythmias, Cardiac, Atrial Fibrillation, Atrioventricular Block, Cardiac Electrophysiology, Coronavirus, COVID-19, Catheter Ablation, Cardiac Resynchronization Therapy, Cardiopulmonary Resuscitation, Defibrillators, Implantable, Echocardiography, Transesophageal, Electric Countershock, Heart Failure, Hydroxychloroquine, Renal Insufficiency, SARS Virus, Secondary Prevention, Severe Acute Respiratory Syndrome, Troponin, Ventilators, Negative-Pressure, Wolff-Parkinson-White Syndrome